xiaojunlin/amapR/README.md

 [`amapGeocode`](https://cran.r-project.org/web/packages/amapGeocode/index.html) is a popular R package used to convert address into coordinates using AMap API.

-We had queried a series of addresses using the `amap` package and `amapGeocode` package, respectively.
+We had queried a series of addresses using the `amapR` package and `amapGeocode` package, respectively.
 The results were shown below.

 | Testing environment|  |
 | ------ | ------ |